A Causal Framework for Observational Studies of Discrimination: A Measure of Discrimination

-In the traditional, single-stage setting, ignorability is sufficient to obtain consistent estimates of the average treatment effect.
-Likewise, we now show that in our two-stage model of discrimination, subset ignorability is sufficient to guarantee consistent estimates of the \(\cdes\).
+In the traditional, single-stage setting, ignorability and overlap are sufficient to obtain consistent estimates of the average treatment effect.
+Likewise, we now show that in our two-stage model of discrimination, subset ignorability and overlap are sufficient to guarantee consistent estimates of the \(\cdes\).
 In practice, if one can adjust for (nearly) all relevant factors affecting second-stage decisions, one can (approximately) satisfy subset ignorability, and in particular, one can estimate the \(\cdes\) only using data available at the second stage.
 In the Appendix, we compare subset ignorability to several alternatives, and show that those variants tend either to be too weak to guarantee identifiability, or unnecessarily demanding for real-world applications.
-We emphasize that since the first-stage decision, \(M\), and the covariates, \(X\), can be viewed as pre-treatment relative to the second-stage intervention, concerns about post-treatment bias corrupting estimates of the \(\cdes\) are more naturally thought of as familiar concerns about omitted-variable bias.
+We emphasize that since the first-stage decision, \(M\), and the covariates, \(X\), can be viewed as pre-treatment relative to the second-stage intervention, concerns about post-treatment bias corrupting estimates of the \(\cdes\) are more naturally thought of as familiar concerns about omitted-variable bias.\footnote{ See \cite{heckman1979sample} for related discussion on interpreting sample selection bias as omitted-variable bias. }